bibboxen/bibbox/plugins/fbs/README.md

       - Get basic information about the library and what is supports.
     * fbs.patron => { username, password, busEvent }
       - All information about a give patron (inc. reservations, loans etc).
+    * fbs.checkout => { username, password, itemIdentifier, busEvent }
+      - Checkout (loan) item in the library system.
+Only different in response is the "ok" field: if '1' success else failure.

   * Emit